Lowry, Raptors down Bucks, level East finals

+TORONTO — - Kawhi Leonard carried the Toronto Raptors through most of the postseason.

+However, after Leonard played 52 minutes in Toronto’s double-overtime win on Sunday and was noticeably favoring his left leg, Raptors guard Kyle Lowry said teammates knew Leonard was limited Tuesday and that the rest of them “had to step up.”

-TORONTO — - Kyle Lowry scored 25 points — 18 in the first half — and the Toronto Raptors defeated the visiting Milwaukee Bucks 120-102 Tuesday night to even the Eastern Conference finals at two games apiece.
+The Raptors did, especially Lowry, who scored 18 points in the first half to set the tone and finished with 25 points as the Raptors defeated the visiting Milwaukee Bucks 120-102 to even the best-of-seven Eastern Conference finals at two games apiece.

-Game 5 in the best-of-seven series will be played Thursday in Milwaukee.
+Game 5 is Thursday in Milwaukee.
+The winner will advance to meet the Golden State Warriors in the NBA Finals.

+“We have had to rely on (Leonard) so much, and when everybody steps up, it takes the load off him,” Lowry said.

-Kawhi Leonard, who favored his left leg at times, scored 19 points and had seven rebounds for Toronto.
-Norman Powell added 18 points off the bench.
+Norman Powell added 18 points off the bench for the Raptors.
 Serge Ibaka and Marc Gasol each scored 17 points, and Fred VanVleet had 13 points.
 Ibaka also grabbed 13 rebounds.

+Powell, Ibaka and VanVleet led a strong showing by Toronto’s bench that made the difference.

+“I’m going out there and trying to impact the game where I see that I can,” Powell said.
+“Just take what the defense is giving me and just stay confident in my reads.
+Just try to follow the game flow.
+We’re just playing for one another.
+We were talking to each other on different shots, different reads that are there.”

-Khris Middleton scored 30 points with six rebounds and seven assists for the Bucks.
-Giannis Antetokounmpo added 25 points and 10 rebounds and Nikola Mirotic contributed 11 points.
+Khris Middleton amassed 30 points, six rebounds and seven assists for the Bucks.
+Giannis Antetokounmpo added 25 points and 10 rebounds, and Nikola Mirotic contributed 11 points.

+“They did a great job on us defensively,” Middleton said.
+“They took advantage of some of our defensive coverages and just made shots.
+For the most part, they got anything they wanted.
+We’ve got to be better.”

 The Raptors led by as many as 16 points during the third quarter and had a 13-point margin entering the fourth.

+“I think defensively, just tonight didn’t feel like where we need to be defensively, as good as we need to be,” Bucks coach Mike Budenholzer said.
+“They got to good spots.
+They shared the ball.
+They passed it.
+They made open shots.
+They made some high-degree-of-difficulty shots, so that’s a bad combination.
+They’re making open looks, and then they’re making tough ones, too.”

-VanVleet made a 3-pointer that bounced around the rim several times before dropping in, Ibaka sank a free throw and Powell hit a one-footer to put Toronto ahead by 20 points with 8:35 to play in the game.
+VanVleet sank a 3-pointer that bounced around the rim several times before dropping in, Ibaka knocked down a free throw, and Powell hit a one-footer to put Toronto ahead by 20 points with 8:35 to play in the game.

 The Bucks crept within 14, but Lowry’s layup had the lead at 21 with 3:50 to go.
 Ibaka’s dunk bumped the lead to 25.